People connections in the Pacific

-The expansion of Australia’s education linkages with the Pacific builds on Australia’s long-standing interests in regional education and human development to support economic growth and reduce poverty.
-These new initiatives complement other education programs under the aid program and other flagship Australian programs such as Australia Awards and the New Colombo Plan.
+The expansion of Australia's education linkages with the Pacific builds on Australia's long-standing interests in regional education and human development to support economic growth and reduce poverty.
+These new initiatives complement existing education programs under the aid program and other flagship Australian programs such as Australia Awards and the New Colombo Plan.

 Pacific Secondary School Scholarships Program